praekelt/swagger-django-generator/README.md

 * Currently the generated code expects logic to be implemented in a file called `stubs.py`.
 This needs to be made configurable. it is provided by the `swagger-parser` library.
 * We can look at using the `swagger-tester` library.
-* At this stage there are **no tests**.
+* At this stage there are **limited tests**.
 This should be remedied as soon as possible.

 ## Examples
 Here are some examples of the files that are generated.